Bluedot-Innovation/documentation/docs/integrations/Oracle Responsys/Android.md

 }
 ```

 3\.
-Next, we create a class, `BluedotGeoTriggerReceiver.kt`, which will receive Bluedot GeoTrigger events.
+Next, we create a class, `BluedotGeoTriggerReceiver.kt`, which will receive Rezolve Geo-Trigger events.
 Inside the callbacks `ZoneInfo` and `FenceInfo` details are populated in PIOGeoRegion and corresponding PushIOManager `onGeoRegionEntered()` / `onGeoRegionExited()` are called.

 ```java
 public class BluedotGeoTriggerReceiver extends GeoTriggeringEventReceiver {